daniel-cavalcante/minio-chunked-upload-download/README.md

-# Chunked file transfer: upload and download
+# Chunked File Transfer

 This is a flask app used to transfer files between server and client.
-There are only two usecases: the client may upload(download) a file to(from) the server.
+There are only two usecases: the client may **upload a file** to the server or **download files** from it.
 Each uploaded file is stored in chunks into a MinIO storage server.
 This process is implemented in such a way that the client may _upload very large files without the risk of running into any browser memory issues_!

 ## Uploading a file